-- guide spiritual formation of the community and individuals through prayer, preaching, and education - be a beacon for radical inclusivity and a welcoming and accepting worshipping community - continue growth in membership and involvement of members and participants on Ministry Teams - become even more involved in the community, particularly in peace and justice activities
+- 1. guide spiritual formation of the community and individuals through prayer, preaching, and education - 2. be a beacon for radical inclusivity and a welcoming and accepting worshipping community - 3. continue growth in membership and involvement of members and participants in all aspects of church life. - 4. become even more involved in the community, particularly in peace and justice activities